Francesco-Sovrano/Legal-Knowledge-Extraction-for-Knowledge-Graph-Based-Question-Answering/README.md

 ## Usage and Installation
 This project has been tested on Debian 9 and macOS Mojave 10.14 with Python 3.7.9.
 The [web_app](web_app) folder contains the code of the answer retriever.
-The [web_app/setup.sh](web_app/setup.sh) script to installs the software.
+The [web_app/setup.sh](web_app/setup.sh) script installs the software.
 To run the web app, execute the following command ```./web_app/server.sh port_num``` where port_num is the number of the port.
 After running the "server.sh" script, you can access the web app through your browser at http://localhost:port_num (remember to replace the string port_num with the correct port number you have chosen).

 **N.B.** Before being able to run the setup.sh scripts you have to install: virtualenv, python3-dev, python3-pip and make.